tankudo/LLM-ZoomCamp/01-intro/README.md

   # Lecture Notes

 ## Introduction
-- **Welcome** to the course.
-- **First Module** of the first unit.
-- Course Title: **LLM Zoom Camp**.
 - Focus: Practical applications of LLMs with an emphasis on **RAG (Retrieval-Augmented Generation)**.

 ## Course Overview
 - **Problem Statement**:
-  - Many courses in the community generate numerous FAQs.
-  - Existing FAQ documents are extensive but not user-friendly for quick searches.
   - Goal: Create a Q&A system using LLMs to simplify finding answers in FAQ documents.

 ## Objective